 Academic integrity is a guiding principle of the Hunter College learning community because all students should have the opportunity to learn and perform on a level playing field.
 Academic dishonesty includes, but is not limited to, cheating, plagiarism, obtaining an unfair advantage, and falsifying records or documents (see examples) whether intentional or not.
 Hunter College upholds the right to promote academic integrity on its campus as an educational institution of the City University of New York.
 The College has the responsibility to review all charges of academic dishonesty and implement sanctions, including, but not limited to, failing the course, official transcript notation, suspension or expulsion from the College when it has been determined that academic dishonesty did occur.
-For more details, please view the full list of disciplinary sanctions.
+Please click here to see a full list of disciplinary sanctions.

 To initiate the procedure for addressing an allegation of academic dishonesty, faculty members must complete the online Academic Integrity Form indicating the recommended academic sanction, which involves a grade penalty (i.e., a reduced grade).
+The form can be found here https://ww3.hunter.cuny.edu/academic-integrity/view.php?id=1.